- Benefits & Features

 The likely course sequence by semester will be as follows, subject to scheduling:

 - PhD Seminar on Valuation and Financial Statement Analysis (B9110)

 - One statistics (B9106) or econometrics course (B9323)

 - Two courses for the fundamental analysis kernel requirement

 - One remaining course for the fundamental analysis kernel requirement

 - A PhD Seminar in Finance or Economics

 - The remaining statistics and econometrics requirement

-Summer Semester (2 courses, 6 credits) and thesis (3 credits)
+Summer Semester (6 credits) and thesis (3 credits)